Labrahmi/water-dispenser-system/README.md

 The project aims to provide a convenient and automated way for users to access water while maintaining a secure payment system through RFID cards.
 The intelligent system enhances user experience and encourages efficient water usage.

-Feel free to contribute, share feedback, or use the code for your own smart water dispenser project!